 That afternoon Daddy and Mr. Bradley and all the kid

 s put on bathing suits and clambered down the path through the huge boulders that protected the cabin from the Russian River.
-The sandy river bank was gradual, and the water, except for the deep channel, shallow and slow-moving enough in summer that we weren’t in danger, even if we couldn’t swim yet.
+The sandy river bank was gradual, and the water, except for the deep channel on the far side, shallow and slow-moving enough in summer that we weren’t in danger, even if we couldn’t swim yet.

 Partway across the river, at the edge of the deepest part, a giant dead tree lay stuck in the sandy bottom.
 Mr. Bradley claimed the tree had been knocked down in a big flood long before he bought their cabin and had been stuck there for so many years that it was now worn satiny smooth by the current and had its own name: “The Old Man.”